 Sam Houston State University is committed to the safety of our university community.
 Each year, SHSU releases an Annual Security and Fire Safety Report to provide information about local crime statistics, safety policies, and the preventative measures in place to protect our faculty, staff, and students.
 You can view the report online, download a copy of it, or request a hard copy from the University Police Department.
 The non-emergency phone number for the University Police Department is 936.294.1800.

 Release of Personnel Information Election

-Under state law, Texas Government Code Section 552.024, the general public can make requests for information about the affairs of government and the acts of public officials and employees.
+According to Texas Government Code Section 552.024, the general public can make requests for information about the affairs of government and the acts of public officials and employees.
 The information released as a result of these requests can sometimes include the personal information of state employees.
 However, employees have the right to elect to keep certain categories of personal information confidential in the event of such a request.

 - Home address